-1. Power All The Way (一路發威) by Super Seed (Super Seed樂團).
+1. One Road To Achieve (一路發威) by Super Seed (Super Seed樂團).
 Indeed a very powerful song and suitable for the main theme of the drama.
 Very engaging and lively.
-It’s also very inspiring for those with dreams, encouraging them to keep fighting til reaching the ultimate.
+It’s also very inspiring for those with dreams, encouraging them to keep fighting till reaching the ultimate.
 There will be lots of hurdles but perseverance will prevail over all difficulties.
 Awesome song overall.

 2. Who Am I? (我是誰) by Van Fan (范逸臣).
 A soft yet powerful song.
 Just right for the ending theme.
 Sad but not too pitiful.

 3. Just Enough Happiness (剛好的幸福) by Nicholas Teo (張棟樑).
 Soft, sad ballad.
-Suitable for Nicholas and the story involved.
+Suitable for Nic and the story involved.

 4. FIGHTING by Super131.
 I swear I couldn’t get into Super 131 no matter how hard I try.
 It’s not them, maybe it’s just me.